tedneward/Azgaarnoth/Creatures/Boar.md

 >- **Languages** —
 >- **Challenge** 1/4
 >___
->***Charge.***.
+>***Charge***.
 If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 3 (1d6) slashing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.
 >
 >***Relentless (Recharges after a Short or Long Rest).*** If the boar takes 7 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.
 >
 >#### Actions
->***Tusk.***.
+>***Tusk***.
 Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 4 (1d6 + 1) slashing damage.
 >

 ---